-Overall, energy intensity in the EU economy (i.e. tons of oil equivalent per million euros) improved substantially.
-Progress was mainly achieved through falling energy intensity in the industrial sector, while transport and services, which also showed a declining energy intensity trend, contributed to a lesser extent.
+Overall, energy intensity in the EU economy (i.e. tons of oil equivalent per million euro) improved substantially.
+Progress was mainly achieved through falling energy intensity in the industrial sector, while transport and services, which also showed a declining trend in energy intensity, contributed to a lesser extent.